 During an election year, the media is poll happy.
-"Recent polls proclaim Hilary Clinton leads the South."
-"Poll shows huge lead for Trump among G.O.P. voters."
 You can't open your tablet, check your phone or watch TV without hearing something about polls during the year running up to an election.

 A survey (or its quicker, less complicated cousin, the poll) is a critical device in a marketer's toolbox.
-You can throw things at your audience and hope some of it sticks, but a well-designed survey should make cloudy data clear, giving you a strong basis on which to formulate strategy and decision-making in the future.
+You can throw things at your audience and hope some of it sticks, but a well-designed survey should make cloudy data clear to formulate strategy and decision-making in the future.
 While no survey is foolproof, it's certainly better than carpool line chatter.

 A side benefit of surveys is that when you ask your audience their opinion, it shows you care what they think and that you are (presumably) going to act on their responses.